oliviayt1224/Deep-Learning-Causality/README.md

 ```bash
 git clone https://github.com/oliviayt1224/Deep-Learning-Causality
 ```
-After downloading the files to the local side, users can install the package by using the codes below:
+After downloading the files to the local side, users can install the package into their local environments by using the codes below:
 ```bash
 pip install .
 ```
 ### Command Introduction
 ***
-There are four different commands implemented in this package: “cwp”, “clm”, “twp” and “tlm”, each of them refers to one of the synthetic data distribution mentioned in the paper and will be introduced individually below:
+There are four different commands implemented in this package: “cwp”, “clm”, “twp” and “tlm”, each of them refers to one of the synthetic data distribution described in the paper and will be introduced individually below:

 - ### Command "cwp"
-This command enables users to investigate the causality for coupled wiener processes, and the codes for executing it has been shown in the block below.
-There are five parameters that users can specify their values, which are summarized in table below:
+This command enables users to investigate the causality for coupled wiener processes.
+There are five parameters that users can specify their values, and users can find more information of the equations and definitions in the paper.
+A brief introduction of parameters is summarized in the table below:

 | Parameter | Definition | Type |Range|Defalut Value|
 | :-----:| :----: | :----: |:----: | :----: |